 - 2004 – Catholic Community Services changed its name to Catholic Charities of the Archdiocese of Newark to reflect its commitment to the charitable mission of the Archdiocese.

-TODAY – Catholic Charities has 88 programs, serving close to 60,000 individuals in Bergen, Essex, Hudson and Union Counties.
-Among our programs are: counseling and support services for at-risk youth and their families; psychological nd psychiatric help for those with mental illness; job training for those who are cognitively disabled; childhood education for preschoolers in Newark, Bloomfield and Elizabeth; emergency shelter for the homeless and for those who are HIV-positive; affordable housing for low-income families; immigration legal services; refugee resettlement; adoption services.
+TODAY – Catholic Charities has 86 programs, serving close to 56,000 individuals in Bergen, Essex, Hudson and Union Counties.
+Among their programs are: counseling and support services for at-risk youth and their families; psychological and psychiatric help for those with mental illness; job training for those who are cognitively disabled; childhood education for preschoolers in Newark and Elizabeth; emergency shelter for the homeless and for those who are HIV-positive; affordable housing for low-income families; immigration legal services; refugee resettlement; adoption services and more.

 Board of Trustees